farblos/yet-another-teensy-makefile/README.md

 as determined by Teensyduino's `board.txt`).
 You can override these default values freely and at all levels.
-Remember, though, that the compilation of the Teensy core libraries depends on your board and on the menu-level configuration variables.
-If you change these, you must execute `make clean` to remove all intermediate objects and libraries.
+Remember, though, that the compilation of the Teensy core libraries depends on your board **and** on the menu-level configuration variables.
+If you change these, you must execute `make clean` to remove all intermediate objects and libraries and `make all` to recompile them.

 The remaining top-level configuration variables are: